TeamSTEP/Catch.ioProjectBoard/.github/ISSUE_TEMPLATE/playtester-survey.md

 ---
-name: Adding Feature
+name: Playtester Survey
-about: Adding a new feature to the current build of the game
+about: Surveys for playtesters to fill out after a testing session
 title: ''
 labels: enhancement
 assignees: hoonsubin